There was a time when a new car came with five identical wheels and tyres – four on the road and a spare in the boot.

 Tyres on the same axle must be of the same size and aspect ratio

-On some cars, use of the temporary spare is restricted to ‘front only’ or ‘back only’ for safety reasons, to avoid interference with braking components or to prevent the possibility of transmission damage.
+- Use of the temporary spare may be restricted to ‘front only’ or ‘back only’ for safety reasons

-With the skinny-spare fitted you must drive straight to a tyre specialist for a repair/replacement rather than attempt a long journey.
+With the skinny-spare fitted and a van on the back you must drive straight to a tyre specialist for a repair or replacement rather than attempt a long journey.